Waxing honeybee frames is an art easily accomplished even by a child; but practice makes perfect.

 Often, to get started, I recommend you beg or buy a colony from an established beekeeper.
-You'll have to pay the hive of course, but generally the bees come for a very small sum.
+You will have to pay for the hive of course, but generally the colony comes for a very small sum.
 The wax is one of the biggest expenses.

-But, if you're lucky, you may catch a swarm in a honeybee trap, or even some swarming bees may arrive like those above.
+But, if you are lucky, you may catch a colony in a honeybee trap, or even some swarming bees may arrive like those above.

 Ideally, depending on a number of factors, it would be good to have at least three colonies.
 A remote spot in your garden is one of the most important criteria.

 One of the fun things to do with your gleanings is making honey mead.
-It takes considerable care with cleanliness, but otherwise it isn't rocket science either.
+It takes considerable care with cleanliness, but otherwise it is not rocket science either.

 Actually I now turn it into a braggart which is a beer made with honey; it is not sweet at all.
 All the sugars are turned into alcohol.